 |Compliance Exam Materials

-sufficiently tailored to the firms' business and that are sufficiently specific in nature to be an effective tool that firm management and personnel can, and will,
+tailored to the firms' business and that are sufficiently specific in nature to be an effective tool that firm management and personnel can, and will, refer to when

 B. Effective supervisory procedures will typically:

 - identify the responsible supervisor by name or title;

 - identify the supervisory review or audit to be conducted by the supervisor;

 - state when such supervisory review or audit must be conducted (ideally, such timing should be stated specifically and should not simply state that the